Get started

 Frequently Asked Questions

 Why do developer assistants need specialized voice AI infrastructure?
 Developer tools serve millions of users (GitHub Copilot: 20M+; Cursor: $900M raised on growth trajectory), most on free tiers.
-Voice AI needs to deliver technical precision (clear pronunciation of code terms and syntax), sub-200ms latency (to preserve developer flow state), and economics that survive at scale.
+Voice AI needs to deliver technical precision (clear pronunciation of code terms and syntax), realtime latency (sub-200ms TTS time-to-first-audio, sub-second end-to-end), and economics that survive at scale.
 Generic TTS comparisons don't account for these requirements.

 What does voice AI cost per user in a developer tool?
-At 5 minutes of daily TTS output per user, costs range from $0.00075/user/month (Inworld TTS Mini) to $0.031/user/month (ElevenLabs v2).
-At millions of users, this difference determines whether voice is a default feature or a premium-only capability.
+At 5 minutes of daily TTS output per user, costs vary significantly across providers.
+At millions of users, the per-user cost difference determines whether voice is a default feature or a premium-only capability.
+See Inworld pricing for current rates.

 Does Inworld have production customers building developer assistants?
 Not yet in this specific segment.
 Developer assistants are an emerging category for voice AI (Cursor added voice mode in October 2025; Deepgram launched Saga in November 2025).
 Inworld's production evidence comes from adjacent high-scale segments: AI companions (1M+ DAU), education (5M learners), and enterprise media (Sony, NBCU).
 The infrastructure is proven at developer-tool scale and performance requirements.

 What products does Inworld offer for developer tool builders?
-Inworld's platform covers the full speech pipeline through four products: Inworld TTS (#1 ranked, Elo 1,240) for voice generation, Inworld STT for speech recognition, the Speech-to-Speech API for end-to-end conversational AI through a single API call, and Inworld Router for intelligent model selection based on live business metrics.
-All four run on a shared orchestration layer (free; developers pay only for model consumption) with integrated observability and live experimentation.
-For developer tool builders, this means the full voice pipeline ships as one integration, not months of infrastructure work.
+Inworld's platform covers the full speech pipeline through six products: Realtime TTS (top-ranked Realtime TTS Arena, TTS-2 preview is #1 realtime TTS on Artificial Analysis) for voice generation, Realtime STT for speech recognition, the Realtime API for end-to-end conversational AI through a single API call, Inworld Router for intelligent model selection across 200+ third-party LLMs, Realtime Inference for Inworld-optimized open-source models on first-party infrastructure (Gemma 4, DeepSeek V3.2/V4, MiniMax-M2.5), and Realtime Compute, the underlying GPU layer.
+All run on a shared orchestration layer (free; developers pay only for model consumption) with integrated observability and live experimentation.
+For developer tool builders, this means the full voice pipeline ships as one integration.

 How does Inworld compare to Deepgram for developer tools?
-Deepgram's strength is speech-to-text, particularly for technical vocabulary (Nova-3 reports 98%+ accuracy).
-Deepgram also built Saga, a voice OS for developers, as a reference product.
-Inworld's strength is the full vertically integrated product suite: #1-ranked TTS, Speech-to-Speech API for end-to-end conversational AI, intelligent Router, and STT, with integrated observability and live experimentation.
-For developer tool builders who need the complete voice pipeline as managed infrastructure, Inworld provides more depth.
+Deepgram's strength is speech-to-text, particularly for technical vocabulary (Nova-3 reports strong accuracy).
+Deepgram also built Saga, a voice OS for developers, and ships Voice Agent API.
+Inworld's strength is the full vertically integrated bundle: top-ranked Realtime TTS, Realtime API for end-to-end conversational AI, Inworld Router (3P LLMs + 1P optimized open-source), and Realtime STT, with integrated observability and live experimentation.
+For developer tool builders who need the complete voice pipeline as managed infrastructure, Inworld delivers more depth.
 For teams focused primarily on transcription accuracy, Deepgram's STT specialization is strong.

 Copyright © 2021-2026 Inworld AI